Minnesota HIV Statistics

 DISPROPORTIONATE IMPACT ON GAY AND BISEXUAL MEN OF ALL RACES

 Gay and bisexual men of all races and ethnicities continue to be disproportionately impacted by HIV in Minnesota.
-The numbers are particularly alarming among young gay and bisexual men (ages 20-29 account for 31% of new cases).
+The numbers are particularly high among gay and bisexual men (ages 20-29 account for 31% of new cases).

 Of the 49 adolescent and young adult males newly infected with HIV in 2014, nearly all of them reported male to male sexual contact or male to male sexual contact along with injecting drug use as risk factors.